microsoft/live-share/docs/collab-vs.md

 ![Screen shot showing users in upper-right](media/vs-upper-right.png)

 ### Known co-editing participant limitations
-While Visual Studio Real-Time Collaboration's approach provides instant access and better security, there are currently some shortcomings participants will experience while co-editing.
+While Visual Studio Live Share's approach provides instant access and better security, there are currently some shortcomings participants will experience while co-editing.
 (Owners do not have these limitations.)

 We want to hear from you!
 See [this query](https://github.com/Microsoft/project-cascade/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3Afeature-request%20label%3A%22area%3A%20co-edit%22%20sort%3Areactions-%2B1%20) to find a complete list of logged limitations for co-editing.
 Up-vote (👍) fixes for those you feel are critical or raise new issues if there is something you need missing from the list!